Surajkumar4-source/Hadoop_Rackawareness_Implementation/README.md

 # Hadoop Rack Awareness Configuration

 ## Overview
-Rack awareness is a Hadoop feature that understands the physical layout of nodes in the cluster, optimizing data placement and retrieval for enhanced performance, fault tolerance, and network efficiency.
+Rack awareness in Hadoop is an essential feature that allows the cluster to understand the physical topology of nodes across different racks.
+By using this configuration, you can implement rack awareness to improve data placement strategies, resulting in optimized performance, fault tolerance, and efficient network usage within the Hadoop ecosystem.

-### Why Rack Awareness?
+### Why Use Rack Awareness?
 - **Data Locality**: Minimizes network traffic by storing data closer to the compute nodes processing it.
 - **Fault Tolerance**: Ensures data redundancy by placing replicas on different racks.
 - **Network Traffic Management**: Reduces cross-rack data transfer, improving performance.